nunayerBeezwax/twitter_clone/README.md

 For today's project, let's make a clone of Twitter.
 Second day of practice with AJAX, first day of using Action Mailer.
 ----------------------------
 * DONE * Start off with user signups.

-When somebody signs up, send them a welcome email.
+* DONE * When somebody signs up, send them a welcome email.

 * DONE * Then, let users post tweets.

-If another user's handle is mentioned in the tweet, send that user a notification email.
+* DONE * If another user's handle is mentioned in the tweet, send that user a notification email.

-* Now, let users follow each other.
-Of course, notify somebody by email if when they are followed.
-Add pages showing who a user follows, and who follows them.
+* DONE * Now, let users follow each other.

+* DONE * Of course, notify somebody by email if when they are followed.

+* DONE * Add pages showing who follows each user.

 * Let users upload photos in their tweets.